Trimester Program 2020-21

 No, the offer of free tuition only applies to undergraduate courses for the summer 2021 term.

-Your initial financial aid package for 2020-21 will be based on an assumption that you will be registered full time for fall and spring and reside in campus housing or an off-campus apartment (unless you indicated on your FAFSA that you will commute from home or the home of a family member).
+Your initial financial aid package for 2020-21 will be based on an assumption that you will be registered full-time for fall and spring and reside in campus housing or an off-campus apartment (unless you indicated on your FAFSA that you will commute from home or the home of a family member).
 If your enrollment or housing plans change for fall and/or spring, you should contact the Office of Financial Assistance when plans are finalized for an updated award letter.

-In February, the Office of Financial Assistance will send a survey to ask your enrollment and housing plans for the summer term, which will allow the OFA to prepare a summer aid package for you in advance of summer term registration.
-The survey is not binding and you can change your mind.
-Should your plans change, you should contact the OFA once you have decided upon your actual enrollment and housing plans for an updated award.
+In February, the Office of Financial Assistance will send a survey to ask your enrollment and housing plans for the summer term, which will allow the Office of Financial Assistance to prepare a summer aid package for you in advance of summer term registration.
+The survey is not binding and changes can be made as needed.
+If your plans change, you should contact the Office of Financial Assistance once you have decided upon your actual enrollment and housing plans for an updated award.

 Yes, federal loans are available as long as you have not exhausted the annual limit and you are registered at least half time (six credits).

-In the 2020-21 academic year, we are setting aside the full-time requirement in order to receive Bentley scholarships and grants.
+In the 2020-21 academic year, we are setting aside the full-time requirement to receive Bentley scholarships and grants.
 Beginning with the 2021-22 academic year, Bentley aid is only available for students registered full time.

 You will enter your grace period when you drop below half-time enrollment.
-As long as you are registered at least half time prior to your six-month grace period ending, you will not enter repayment.
+As long as you are registered at least halftime prior to your six-month grace period ending, you will not enter repayment.
 However, interest on the subsidized Federal Direct Loan starts accruing at the start of your grace period.